Le Havre: Southern districts

 The southern districts of Le Havre are mainly used for industrial and port activities.
 There are buildings in brick from the 19th century, large developments (Chicago, Les Neiges), worker estates, SMEs, warehouses, dock and port facilities, and transport infrastructure.

 The southern districts have for some years experienced profound change due to European funding.
 It is revitalizing areas neglected by industrial and port activities by developing tertiary activities.
 Thus, the docks have been completely transformed into sports and entertainment complexes (Dock Océane), a mall (Docks Vauban), and an exhibition hall (Docks Café).
 Les Bains Des Docks was designed by the architect Jean Nouvel.
-At the end of 2012 students from Sciences-Po Europe Asia and from INSA integrated new buildings next to the ISEL (Higher Institute of logistics studies) and the future ENSM (Ecole Nationale Supérieure Maritime).
+At the end of 2012 students from Sciences Po's Europe-Asia undergraduate college campus and from INSA integrated new buildings next to the ISEL (Higher Institute of logistics studies) and the future ENSM (Ecole Nationale Supérieure Maritime).
 The new medical axis around the new Clinic des Ormeaux was built in the neighbourhoods where many homes are planned with the aim of promoting social mix.
 The City of the Sea and of Sustainable Development (Odyssey 21) will be organized around a metal tower one hundred metres high designed by Jean Nouvel: the project was suspended in 2007 but the work should finally begin in 2013.
 The municipality has to attract some 300,000 visitors per year.